Laurae2/LauraeCpp/README.md

 # Performance Show

+Example of a parallel mean on a 10,000,000,000 length numeric vector (10 billion and 80GiB !!!).

 Server:

 * Dual Xeon Gold 6130 (2x 16 cores / 32 threads, 2.8 GHz all turbo, 3.7 GHz singlethread)